15 Great Jobs for Blind People: How to Succeed With a Visual Impairment

 As well, people with visual disabilities form a largely untapped but potentially huge market.
-That's because over 26.9 million people in the U.S. have experienced some loss of vision.5 With that number expected to rise as baby boomers age, a blind person like you could provide insight into reaching that growing consumer group.
+That's because over 32.2 million people in the U.S. have experienced some loss of vision.
+With that number expected to rise as baby boomers age, a blind person like you could provide insight into reaching that growing consumer group.

 Visually impaired teachers can thrive at every education level.
 In fact, blind teachers have their own association that provides resources, support, and job postings.

-- Average salary—$55K (for all education, training, and library occupations)
+- Median salary: $57K (for all education, training, and library occupations)